I used to dance.

 I did go to a club once after I got married.
 I had two kids by that point, but I was visiting a friend in Virginia, my kids states away.
 We decided to go out dancing at a club called Corned Beef.

 They played techno music.

 I stood there, baffled by the speakers.
 What was that stuff?
 How was I supposed to move to it?
 And who with?
-I wasn't going to dance with strange men in a bar.
-I no longer needed their bodies to tell me what mine could do.
+I no longer needed other bodies to tell me what mine could do.
 My body had twice created new life.
 My body could rock it.

 My friend and I danced together for a bit, but the music was a disappointment and we soon gave up and headed home.